HeraldCod/WordCloud/README.md

 For the input text of your script, need to provide a file that contains text only.
 For the text itself, copy and paste the contents of a website you like.
 Save as a .txt file

-Need to upload your input file here so that your script will be able to process it.
+Need to upload input file here so that script will be able to process it.
 To do the upload, Need an uploader widget.
-Run the following cell to perform all the installs and imports for word cloud script and uploader widget.
 It may take a minute for all of this to run and there will be a lot of output messages.
 And Last our " WORD CLOUD "